You are looking at 1-100 of 355 books

 The Oxford Book of Health Foods is a comprehensive, up-to-date, and scientifically based guide to a variety of foods associated with good health.
 From fruits, herbs, and grains to vitamins, minerals, and dietary supplements, this resource offers not only the claims associated with each food, but also the scientific truths behind these claims.
 Written in elegant and accessible prose, the book begins with an account of modern concepts of human nutrition, followed by a series of over one hundred entries on individual health foods and dietary supplements.
 Each entry provides full information on the food's origins, a thorough description, the claims and myths associated with it, and the scientific evidence to support - or refute - these claims.
 The text is further supplemented by a glossary explaining the more technical terms.
 A straightforward and authoritative reference, The Oxford Book of Health Foods is a must-have for all who are interested in general health and nutrition.

-The Oxford Dictionary of Islam Quick reference
+Oxford Dictionary of English (3 ed.)
+Quick reference

 A Dictionary of Asian Mythology Quick reference